TheFedaikin/kitchen-sink-fork/README.md

 # This is a fork of `turborepo` kitchen sink starter: [Original](https://github.com/vercel/turborepo/tree/main/examples/kitchen-sink).
-This is hand-tailored to simplify live-coding demo with a Turborepo and publishing showcase
+This is hand-tailored to simplify live-coding demo with local publishing

 This is an official Yarn v1 starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.